jpartlow/kvm_automation_tooling/REFERENCE.md

 * [`kvm_automation_tooling::dev::generate_beaker_hosts_file`](#kvm_automation_tooling--dev--generate_beaker_hosts_file): Convert the puppet inventory group into a hosts.yaml file for use with Beaker.
 * [`kvm_automation_tooling::dev::get_cloud_init_logs`](#kvm_automation_tooling--dev--get_cloud_init_logs): Download cloud-init logs from a set of targets for local review.
-* [`kvm_automation_tooling::dev::openvox_acceptance`](#kvm_automation_tooling--dev--openvox_acceptance): Dev plan to run openvox-agent acceptance tests from a runner VM on a set of agent vms.
-This plan assumes that something has already installe
+* [`kvm_automation_tooling::dev::openvox_acceptance`](#kvm_automation_tooling--dev--openvox_acceptance): Dev plan to run an openvox agent, server or db Beaker acceptance test suite from a runner VM against a set of subject test vms.
+This plan as
 * [`kvm_automation_tooling::dev::prep_vm_for_module_testing`](#kvm_automation_tooling--dev--prep_vm_for_module_testing): This is a dev plan used to test kvm_automation_tooling in a clean environment.
 It goes one turtle down and nests libvirt within a VM, then se
 * [`kvm_automation_tooling::standup_cluster`](#kvm_automation_tooling--standup_cluster): Standup one cluster of KVM virtual machines for a particular OS Puppet architecture.
 Makes use of terraform under the hood for vm initializa
 * [`kvm_automation_tooling::subplans::install_openvox`](#kvm_automation_tooling--subplans--install_openvox): Install OpenVox Puppet agents and primary services on the cluster.
 This plan takes Bolt Target objects for parameters and is not intended to